A Political Spectrograph: High-Resolution Examinations of the United States' Ideological Landscape: Results

 \section{Results}

-\subsection{1: Internal Ideology Assessments}
+\subsection{Internal Ideology Assessments}

-First, we compare and contrast multiple measures of individuals' own ideology: their overall, ``general" self-reported sense of their own ideology, and more granular measures of their ideological alignment on separate major political issues by two metrics: self-placement and policy-agreement.
-We found several noteworthy effects, as summarized in Figure \ref{fig:ideo_scatter}.
+First, we examine different measures of individuals' ideology in comparison: their overall, ``general" self-reported sense of their own ideology versus more granular measures.
+These more granular metrics take two different forms: self-placement on a liberal-conservative scale for individual issues, and policy-agreement.
+We find several noteworthy effects, as summarized in Figure \ref{fig:ideo_scatter}.

-\subsubsection{1.1: Average issue-by-issue ideology is largely consistent with general ideology.}
+\subsubsection{Average issue-by-issue ideology is largely consistent with general ideology.}

-We found that average issue self-placement largely agreed with general ideological self-placement, albeit with a slight moderating bias, skewing slightly towards liberalizing respondents, as seen in Fig.~\ref{fig:ideo_scatter}a.
-This suggests that general self-placement is fairly robust and accurate to individuals' more granular ideological positions (when respondents use the same subjective ideological scale).
-This stands in slight contrast to agreement ideology (Fig.~\ref{fig:ideo_scatter}b), for which the scatter plot shows a lower slope than in Fig.~\ref{fig:ideo_scatter}a, suggesting that agreement ideology tends to be more liberal than general ideological self-placement for right-leaning participants.
-The fact that ideology based on issue agreement tends to skew more liberal also reproduces the durable finding of U.S.~public opinion as more liberal when asked about policy specifics than when reporting in general terms (see e.g., \cite{ellis2012ideology, mason2018ideologues, grossmann2016asymmetric}).
+We find that average issue self-placement largely agrees with general ideological self-placement, albeit with a slight moderating bias, skewing slightly towards liberalizing respondents, as seen in Fig \ref{fig:ideo_scatter}a.
+This suggests that general self-placement is a fairly accurate reflection of individuals' more granular issue-based positions as rated on the same individually-interpreted ideological scale.

-In Fig.~\ref{fig:13_major_selfplace_scatters}, we show the data for each individual ``major'' issue.
-Overall, these issue-ideology scores hew closely to the general-ideology-consonant diagonal, with some slight liberalization at the conservative end of the spectrum.
+Fig \ref{fig:13_major_selfplace_scatters} shows the ideological self-placement data for each individual issue.
+Overall, these issue-ideology scores follow the general-ideology-consonant diagonal, with some slight liberalization at the conservative end of the spectrum.